Creating a product that resonates with your customers is only half the battle in the dynamic business world.

-- It should be capable of being proven right or wrong: The criteria should have the capacity to define the result yes or no.
+- It should be capable of being proven right or wrong: The criteria should be able to define the result, yes or no.

 - It should be short and clear: No need to write complete documentation.
 However, the criteria must be as transparent and straightforward as possible.

-- It should serve the user viewpoint: Write the criteria in the situation of actual user experience.
+- It should serve the user viewpoint: Write the criteria for actual user experience.

 What is a User Story?

-A user story is an informal, detailed description of the product or software feature written from the end-user point of view.
+A user story is an informal, detailed description of the product or software feature from the end-user’s point of view.